spidernet-io/egressgateway/docs/concepts/Datapath.en.md

 # Datapath

 Rules that need to take effect are categorized into three categories: all nodes, "gateway nodes" relative to the EgressGatewayPolicy, and "non-gateway nodes".
-Rules on a Non-Grid Node will only take effect if it is a Non-Grid Node that the Service Pod is dispatched to.
+The rules on a node will only take effect when the Pod is scheduled to a "Non-Gateway Node."

 ## All nodes

-1. The rules for tunneling between nodes will not be expanded.
-2;
+1. Detailed tunnel requirements between nodes are not  listed.
-2. relabel the traffic that the policy hits.
-This is done when the node first becomes a gateway node, or once when the node joins, but not later;
+2. Traffic matching the policy is retagged.
+This update occurs when a node becomes a gateway node for the first time or during node join, but it is not updated thereafter.

    ```shell
    iptables -t mangle -N EGRESSGATEWAY-RESET-MARK